epfl-ada/ada-2020-project-milestone-p3-adaispain/README.md

 ## 7. **Organization within the team**

-- Erick will work on the translation and machine learningn methods.
+- Erick will work on the translation and machine learning methods.
 - Antonio will run the regression, using matching scores to weed out possible covariates.
 - Mattia will work on creating an ad hoc health variable which will synthesize the group of variables we are trying to predict.